Track 5 - The NH&D Extension, Derby Jct. to Botsford

 [5.4.1] These photos were taken by Jack Swanberg on July 23, 1983 after the bridge collapse mentioned above and we have reprinted them with his gracious permission.
 We did the best we could, scanning them at 300dpi from the Shoreliner [15.4.30+ (1984)].
 They accompanied an article entitled "My Bridge," by Jim Minor, an NHRR operator and dispatcher.
 We found this and many other forgotten pieces in a recent revisiting of the 30 years of issues we have collected.
 Jim's article was nicely written and enthusiastically recalled the glory days of 'his' bridge and the Maybrook line.
 We may not actually be able go back, but at least we can revisit those good old days in our Shoreliners!

 [5.5] This shot is approaching the Shelton stop.
 The scene is under the Bridge St. viaduct which the railroad put in shortly after opening of the Extension at its own expense.
 Our reporter tells us that "several car loads of the iron sections" were on a side track at Derby Jct. when he rode the line in October of 1888 and another front page article tells us that work was resuming on the viaduct after a "difficulty" had been resolved [NHER/10/16/1888/01].
 The difficulty may have been any of several issues including local fear of the narrowing of Canal St. where the track was to be laid, a too narrow width for the viaduct bridge, and, the desire of some that solid fill with a smaller bridge be installed instead of the viaduct, perhaps fearing the possibility of collapse.
-[NHER/05/15/1888/02; 08/11/1888/01].
-These objections, perhaps surprising for a community that had been complaining about the lack of a railroad for years, almost caused the line to take the easier-to-build but less direct, alternative route up the east side of the Housatonic to Bennett's Bridge to meet the NY&NE there [NHER/11/18/1884/01; 04/04/1887/01; 05/15/1888/02; 05/16/1888/02 08/02/1888/02; 08/11/1888/01].
-Our engine, the NH&D #33, is headed toward Botsford.
-The black-and-white photos with this engine were reportedly taken by Charles Rufus Harte, chief engineer for the Connecticut Co. through most of its existence.
+[NHER/05/15/1888/02; NHER/08/11/1888/01].
+These objections, perhaps surprising for a community that had been complaining about the lack of a railroad for years, almost caused the line to take the easier-to-build but less direct, alternative route up the east side of the Housatonic to Bennett's Bridge to meet the NY&NE there [NHER/11/18/1884/01; NHER/04/04/1887/01; NHER/05/15/1888/02; NHER/05/16/1888/02 08/02/1888/02; 08/11/1888/01].
 The build date for #33 was April 8, 1889 and it was probably delivered by May.
 Obviously then the viaduct was up by that time.
-If Harte was responsible for these shots, he wasn't the only photographer to be chasing this train.
-See MP 5.14.1 where we have put a photo attributed to Charles Nason.
-The only reason we can think of for all this publicity was to capture the first run of the #33.
+This and subsequent photos of this locomotive and train may well be attributable to the Hartford Camera Club which rode the line on 5/30/1889 and on 5/30/1890 at the invitation of NH&D Pres.
+William H. Stevenson.
+See MP 5.14.1 where we have put a photo attributed to Charles Nason; he was among the club members.
+The report that these photos were taken by Charles Rufus Harte, chief engineer for the Connecticut Co. through most of its existence, is unlikely since we read that he had just moved from Ohio to New London in 1888 and was schooling until his 1893 graduation from Columbia University. [rev010118]

 Shelton Historical Society